dynamism/node/README.md

 /// <b>Why:</b>
 <p>

-for those with an interest in automating some sys info tasks via BASH this .sh may be of some use
+For those with an interest in automating some sys info tasks via BASH this .sh may be of some use

 node.sh requires certain system utilities in order to function effectively